-Gain a new perspective on your favorite authors and discover new ones with a major in literature.
+Gain a new perspective on your favorite authors and discover new ones with a concentration in literature.

 What You Will Learn

-By the time you complete this degree, you will know how to:
+By the time you complete this program, you will know how to:

 - study literature, using the methods and tools of literary analysis